Off To A Yummy Year

 Eating my own food?

-Sat down to my own wine dinner in “07, but that was different.
+There was one time back in ’07 while living in the bay area.
+I was able to sit down for something like this, but it was wine focused.
+The feel was much different then.
 Not being wine focused or planned allows a sense of freedom that feels relaxing.
 Speaking of relaxing; this marks the first dinner of this magnitude I’ve done while riding the sweet, sweet wave of a consistently filled vodka tonic, gigitty.
 Please keep in mind that I dropped the garnish ball on a few courses because of drinking, socializing, enjoying myself, parenting and keeping things relatively clean.
-Here is a quick run through of what we had and how it went down, please ignore the order.
+Here is a photographic run through of what we had.

 Turn Off Your Mind…